cayang/2020-msia423-yang/README.md

 ### 2. Run model pipeline scripts

 First, ensure that the `config.env` file is created in the `config/` path.
-Instructions for creating this file [here](#1-configure-environment-variables)
+Instructions for creating this file are referenced in the section [Configure environment variables](#1-configure-environment-variables).

 To run the model pipeline scripts, run:
 ```bash